ventosus/lv2-site/content/pages/filesystem-hierarchy-standard.md

 Mac OS X | `$HOME/Library/Audio/Plug-Ins/LV2` | `/Library/Audio/Plug-Ins/LV2`
 Windows  | `%APPDATA%/LV2`                    | `%COMMONPROGRAMFILES%/LV2`

-$PREFIX should be /usr/local by default in all source distributions.
+`$PREFIX` should be /usr/local by default in all source distributions.

-## Bundle Discovery - LV2_PATH
+## Bundle Discovery

 The environment variable `LV2_PATH` is the search path for LV2 bundles.
-Like the PATH variable for programs, it is colon-delimited on Unix and OSX, semicolon-delimited on Windows, and searched from left to right.
+Like the `PATH` variable for programs, it is colon-delimited on Unix and OSX, semicolon-delimited on Windows, and searched from left to right.
 Based on the above locations, the default `LV2_PATH` is:

 Platform | Default Path
 ---------|-------------